ajaypaul-ibm/JDBC-Application-using-DB2/README.md

 3.Verify the Container: After running the container, you can verify that it's running properly with: docker ps

-4.Connect to DB2: Once the container is running, connect to the DB2 instance as described previously: docker exec -it db2_container bash -c "su - db2inst1" db2 connect to testdb
+4. docker start dockerid(which you will get when docker is created) 5.Connect to DB2: Once the container is running, connect to the DB2 instance as described previously: docker exec -it db2_container bash -c "su - db2inst1" db2 connect to testdb

-5.source /database/config/db2inst1/sqllib/db2profile
+6.source /database/config/db2inst1/sqllib/db2profile

-6.db2start
+7.db2start

 Now for running the project go to terminal and cd into the project folder Then compile like below :